Memoir is not just a fancy literary term for an autobiography. I say that from the start, because I so often hear the terms incorrectly interchanged.

 Don’t buy into the idea that only famous people can sell a memoir.
 Sure, they might be able to get away with a recitation of their daily routines, because people are interested in the minutiae of the famous.

-But memoirs by nobodies succeed all the time — and for one reason: they resonate with readers because readers identify with truth.
-Truth, even hard, gritty, painful truth, bears transferrable principles.
+But memoirs by the largely unknown succeed for one reason: they resonate because readers identify with them.

 Agents and editors tell me they love to discover such gems — the same way they love discovering the next great novelist.

 The key is a compelling story told with creative writing.